thellimist/bitses/_analyses/orchid-esqarrouth.md

 - Uses an overlay network built upen the existing internet.
 - Gavin Wood is an advisor.
 - They already raised $41M privately.
-- Goktug: "I was emailing with founder about investing into them.
-I got a response at April 16.
-I said I'll check later.
-They raised $36M on April 20 without me.
-Fuck."
 - Private SAFT Fundraise Closing Friday, June 22.
 They aim to complete sale with a final target of up to $125m. $90M more will be sold.
 - In private alpha, will be open sourced late 2018
 - CEO has PhD from Cambridge.
 Worked on AI, search, storage, venture capital.
 IPO'ed a company, worked in Sun Microsystems, Pantera Capital, invested in Bitstamp, Xapo, 21, Chain, Circle, Korbit, Civic, Zcash, Polychain, Veem, Firestartr.